 - The comments about the lack of reality in the SHMA figures made under Core Policy 1 above apply with full force to the Vale numbers.
 The target construction figure looks inflated when set against the number of homes a year actually completed in the three years 2011-2014 (despite the easing of planning constraints introduced during the period by the implementation of the NPPF).
-The programme is over optimistic, although developers will secure the newly identified development sites with planning consent for construction, they will not complete houses if they cannot find purchasers for them. - The Vale accepts that it cannot make up the backlog of the five-year housing supply within the time span, so it has subscribed to an economic plan that generates an implausible need for even greater construction.
-I do not accept that the Vale's apparent assumption that by adopting an over ambitious plan they will not be regarded as in default throughout the planning period when they fall short of their own, self-imposed target.
-A met credible target is the only way to avoid being in default.
+The programme is over-optimistic, although developers will secure the newly identified development sites with planning consent for construction, they will not complete houses if they cannot find purchasers for them. - The Council accepts that it cannot make up the backlog of the five-year housing supply within the time span, so it has subscribed to an economic plan that generates an implausible need for even greater construction.
+It is an unsound premise that it will not be regarded as in default throughout the planning period as the figures appear to lack credibility or practicability to be believable.